 Crypto Attacks: Don’t be a victim of cybercrime

-CryptoLocker is just one of a number of virulent cryptographic cyber threats that have effected a huge number of computers over the past few years, netting criminals millions of pounds directly from businesses like yours.
+CryptoLocker is just one of a number of virulent cryptographic cyber threats that have effected a huge number of computers recently, netting criminals millions of pounds directly from businesses like yours.

 What is “CryptoLocker”?